 The view from the top of Primrose Hill is one of London's best, affording a fantastic panorama across the city.
 There is a playground, sports facilities and public toilets with disabled access.

-This content has been supplied by Regent's Park and Primrose Hill
+This content has been supplied by The Regent's Park with Primrose Hill

 Daily from 05.00-21.30 all year round